OishikBanerjee/RNN_metacritica/README.md

 ---

 ## Contact
-For any questions or suggestions regarding this project, please reach out to the author via GitHub or email (details not provided in this document).
+For any questions or suggestions regarding this project, please reach out 055028@fsm.ac.in